Gatlinburg, Smoky Mountains, Appalachian Trail

 We finally reached Gatlinburg in our rented pickup truck; it was all they had at the airport.

-It took almost as long to drive from Sevierville to Gatlinburg as it took to fly from Kitty Hawk, North Carolina to Sevierville.
+It took almost as long to drive from Sevierville to Gatlinburg as it did to fly from Kitty Hawk, North Carolina, to Sevierville.
 Gatlinburg is closer to the mountains but seems to be a big tourist spot too.
-The good news is our hotel is fine and I guess we will have no problem finding BBQ or ribs for dinner tonight.
-Yee Ha!
+The good news is our hotel is fine, and I guess we will have no problem finding BBQ or ribs for dinner tonight.
+Yee-ha!

 We knew we had arrived when we saw this sign.

 They are from Georgia and were really friendly to us.
-We shared travel stories and I do remember teasing them relentlessly but they were very tolerant of my jibs.
-This is what happens we you have one too many drinks.
+We shared travel stories, and I do remember teasing them relentlessly, but they were very tolerant of my jibes.
+This is what happens when you have one too many drinks.

 Flight to Tennessee